JKM26/Bad-Apple-in-Termux/README.md

 bash run.sh

-You will get Badapple in ascii with audio
+You will get Badapple in ASCII with audio

-If you want to stop it just tap Ctrl+C it stops both codes instantly and thats how you rzn Bad Apple in ASCII in Termux
+If you want to stop it just tap Ctrl+C it stops both codes instantly and thats how you run Bad Apple in ASCII in Termux

+Also an important note you need everything in one folder i would recommend to you to make a folder called frames where you put all the frames in and a folder where you put all the files in +the folder frames you create folder by running the program

+mkdir frames

+mkdir Badapple

+and you move files by using

+mv frames Badapple

+Sorry for my bad grammer im german